Australian Disability Travel: Australia for the Disabled

 Main Document

-Australia is a country in the southern hemisphere comprising the mainland of the world's smallest continent, the major island of Tasmania, and numerous other islands in the Indian and Pacific Oceans.
+Australia is a country in the Southern Hemisphere comprising the mainland of the world's smallest continent, the major island of Tasmania, and numerous other islands in the Indian and Pacific Oceans.
 Neighboring countries include Indonesia, East Timor, and Papua New Guinea to the north, the Solomon Islands, Vanuatu, and New Caledonia to the north-east, and New Zealand to the south-east.

 Sydney is one of the most beautiful cities of the world.
-Located on the south-east coast of Australia, the Harbor City certainly is globally influential in the fields of culture, art, fashion, cuisine and design.
-The city is home to the Australia's two most iconic structures Sydney Opera House and the Sydney Harbour Bridge.
+Located on the south-east coast of Australia, the Harbor City certainly is globally influential in the fields of culture, art, fashion, cuisine, and design.
+The city is home to Australia's two most iconic structures, Sydney Opera House and the Sydney Harbor Bridge.
 You can enjoy the vibrant life of the dynamic city.
+The Great Barrier Reef, the world's largest coral reef, lies a short distance off the north-east coast and extends for over 2,000 kilometers.

 Map of Australia showing each of the states in different shaded colors.

-The country's major airlines are equipped to cater for a wide range of needs.
+The country's major airlines are equipped to cater for a wide range of disability needs.
 They can provide wheelchairs, preferential aircraft boarding, oxygen and facilities for guide dogs, and can also cater for special dietary requirements.

 Legislative arrangements in Australia require that there are adequate services for people with disabilities on transport, tours and in hotels.